dexa187/fabric-samples/buttercup-games/README.md

 Once the channels are set up and transactions are flowing, you can log into Splunk which will be installed and accessible at `http://localhost:18000`.
 The username and password will be `admin / changeme`.
 Splunk may take up to a minute to start up because it requires downloading the Hyperledger App, you can watch the progress using `docker logs -f splunk.example.com`.

+In order to shutdown the environment, run `./stop.sh`.

 Once logged into Splunk, you can view the Hyperledger Fabric dashboards inside the Hyperledger Splunk application.

 <img src="https://www.splunk.com/content/dam/splunk-blogs/images/2019/02/hyperledger-network-architecture.png" alt="Network Architecture and Channels" width="100%" />